mark-watson/hy-lisp-python-book/manuscript/nlp.md

 # Natural Language Processing

-I have been working in the field of NLP since 1985 so I 'lived through' the revolutionary change in NLP that have occurred since 2014: deep learning results out-classed results from previous symbolic methods.
+I have been working in the field of Natural Language Processing (NLP) since 1985 so I 'lived through' the revolutionary change in NLP that have occurred since 2014: Deep Learning results out-classed results from previous symbolic methods.

-I will not cover older symbolic methods of NLP here, rather I refer you to my previous books [Practical Artificial Intelligence Programming With Java](https://leanpub.com/javaai), [Loving Common Lisp, or the Savvy Programmer's Secret Weapon](https://leanpub.com/lovinglisp), and [Haskell Tutorial and Cookbook](https://leanpub.com/haskell-cookbook).
+I will not cover older symbolic methods of NLP here, rather I refer you to my previous books [Practical Artificial Intelligence Programming With Java](https://leanpub.com/javaai), [Loving Common Lisp, or the Savvy Programmer's Secret Weapon](https://leanpub.com/lovinglisp), and [Haskell Tutorial and Cookbook](https://leanpub.com/haskell-cookbook) for examples.
+We get better results using Deep Learning (DL) for NLP and the library **spaCy** that we use in this chapter provides near state of the art performance and the authors of **spaCy** frequently update it to use the latest breakthroughs in the field.

 You will learn how to apply both DL and NLP by using the state-of-the-art full-feature library [spaCy](https://spacy.io/).
 This chapter concentrates on how to use spaCy in the Hy language for solutions to a few selected problems in NLP that I use in my own work.
 I urge you to also review the "Guides" section of the [spaCy documentation](https://spacy.io/usage) where examples are in Python but after experimenting with the examples in this chapter you should have no difficulty in translating any spaCy Python examples to the Hy language.

-TBD - update previous intro!!

 ## Exploring the spaCy Library